Myrtle Simpson

-Myrtle Lillias Simpson (née Emslie; born around 1930) is a Scottish skier and the tenth woman to receive the Polar Medal.
+Myrtle Lillias Simpson (née Emslie; born around 1930) is a Scottish skier and the thirteenth woman to receive the Polar Medal.
 She has been called the "mother of Scottish skiing".
 She was the first woman to ski across Greenland on an unsupported expedition.
 She was president of the Scottish Ski Club in the 1970s and has written several books.

 Early life

 She was from Aldershot and moved to Fort William, Highland age 21.
 She qualified as a radiographer and worked at the Belford Hospital.

 Skiing

 She was part of the Edinburgh Andean expedition in 1958, climbing various routes with Hugh Simpson and Bill Wallace.
 The group made seven ascents, including the first British ascent of Huascarán, which at 6,768m is the fourth-highest mountain in the Americas.
 In 1965 she skied across Greenland with four others on an unsupported expedition, the first woman to achieve this.
 She was president of the Scottish Ski Club in the 1970s.
 She was an experienced climber.